OCA/management-system/mgmtsystem_quality/README.rst

 * Import your documentation (manuals and procedures)
 * Review the data provided (i.e. NC origins and causes)
 * Customize the Customer Satisfaction survey
-* Customize email templates for reminders
+* Customize mail.templates for reminders
 * Import your legacy data (NC, actions)

 Usage